Anal and Peri-Anal Warts

 Mucosal (Genital or Anogenital) HPV types

 The other HPV types are considered mucosal types because they invade and live in cells on mucosal surfaces.
 The mucosal HPV types are also called genital (or anogenital) HPV types because they often affect the anal and genital area.
 These types can also infect the lining of the mouth and throat.
-Mucosal HPV types generally don’t grow in the skin or parts of the body other than the mucosal surfaces.
+Mucosal HPV types generally don’t grow in the skin or parts of the body other than the mucosal surfaces but can involve anal and perianal skin surface as shown in the picture below.
 Mucosal (genital) HPV is spread mainly by direct skin-to-skin contact during vaginal, oral, or anal sexual activity.
 It’s not spread through blood or body fluids.
 It can be spread even when an infected person has no visible signs or symptoms.

 Low-risk mucosal (genital) HPV types: HPV types that tend to cause warts and rarely cause cancer are called low-risk types.
 Low-risk genital HPV infection can cause cauliflower-shaped warts on or around the genitals and anus of both men and women.
 In women, warts may appear in areas that aren’t always noticed, such as the cervix and vagina.

 High-risk mucosal (genital) HPV types: HPV types that can cause cancer are called high-risk types.
 These types have been linked to certain cancers in both men and women.
 Doctors worry about the cell changes and pre-cancers these types cause because they are more likely to grow into cancers over time6.